 We may need to continue beholding the promise by faith for weeks, months, or even years.
 In Abraham and Sarah’s case, they had to wait 25 years before they held the promised son, Isaac.
 I had to wait almost as long for the book on faith the Lord had promised me in 1993.

-And finally, after we have waited with faith and patience, we receive what has been promised!
+And finally, after we have waited with faith and patience, as Hebrews 6:12 exhorts, we receive what has been promised!
 Or, to put it terms of Rabi’s text, we get to “hold” the promise.
 The image of the book I sent him last week, which he beheld on his phone, he will soon be holding in his hand.

 When I read Rabi’s heartwarming text, the Lord reminded of Hebrews 10:23, which urges us to hold fast our confession without wavering, because the One who promised is faithful.
 The Greek word translated “hold fast” here is katechó.
 It can mean to detain, restrain, bind, and arrest, but in this verse it is used in the sense of holding on to something firmly — in this case, our confession.